Xanthoproteic reaction

-The xanthoproteic reaction is a method that can be used to detect a presence of protein soluble in a solution, using concentrated nitric acid.
+The xanthoproteic reaction (xanthoprotic test) is a method that can be used to detect a presence of protein soluble in a solution, using concentrated nitric acid.
 The test gives a positive result in amino acids carrying aromatic groups, especially in the presence of tyrosine.
 If the test is positive the proof is neutralized with an alkali, turning dark yellow.
 The yellow colour is due to xanthoproteic acid which is formed due to nitration of certain amino acids, most common examples being tyrosine and tryptophan.
 This chemical reaction is a qualitative test, determining the presence or absence of proteins.